-Biography: Order of the Coif.
-Morrison & Foerster, Irvine, California; Shernoff, Bidart & Darras, Claremont, California.
+Biography: Morrison & Foerster; Shernoff, Bidart & Darras.

 Ms. Barta began her career with the law firm of Morrison & Foerster in Orange County, California, where she specialized in general business litigation.
 She then went to work for the preeminent law firm of Shernoff, Bidart & Darras in Claremont, California where she handled a variety of cases in the firm's health insurance practice; in particular, she successfully prosecuted bad faith disputes against